Sudden pain in one of the knees is usually the result of overusing the knee or injuring it. In many cases, you don't need to see your GP.

 In older people, recurrent pain and stiffness in both knees is likely to be caused by osteoarthritis, the most common type of arthritis in the UK.
 Osteoarthritis causes damage to the articular cartilage (protective surface of the knee bone) and mild swelling of the tissues in and around the joints.

-The pain in your joints will often get worse after moving your knees and improve with rest.
-Your knees may occasionally become locked or feel as though they're going to give way.
+The pain in your joints may be worse after putting weight on your knees and your knees may become stiff if you don't move them for a while.
+They may also occasionally become locked or feel as though they're going to give way.

 In some cases, osteoarthritis can also cause a painful fluid-filled swelling to develop at the back of the knee – this is known as a Baker’s cyst, or popliteal cyst.